 A Shepard tone is an auditory illusion that creates the perception of an infinitely rising or falling scale.
 It is named after cognitive scientist, Roger Shepard.
 It is sometimes referred to as a musical Barber pole, an analogous visual illusion.
 The first iteration of this idea was in the form of a scale built from octaves and moving in discrete steps known as the Shepard Scale.
 As the scale ascends, lower octaves fade in as higher octaves fade out.
-The effect is nicely represented here on the PlayTheMind YouTube channel:
+A classic example of its use is in the Mario Brothers video game.

 It could look something like this if notated (source):